Censorship in North Korea: 1946–present: The Korean Central News Agency

 The Korean Central News Agency (KCNA) is the state news agency of North Korea.
 The KCNA was established on December 5, 1946.
 The agency publishes the views of the North Korean government for foreign news outlets to consume and cite.
 According to its website, the KCNA "speaks for the Workers' Party of Korea and the [North Korean] government".
 It is the primary method by which the North Korean government publishes its views outside of the country.

 The KCNA is responsible for all news in North Korea and also distributes photos.
 Their content is available in Korean, English, Spanish, and Japanese.
 From January 1, 2011, the site also began offering video.
 The KCNA often broadcasts North Korean propaganda.
-It has also reported alleged achievements of North Korea, such as its alleged space program and its standard of living as compared to the United States.
-These claims have been proven false.
 The KCNA frequently publishes articles concerning "imperialism" from the United States and South Korea.
-The KCNA acts as the nation's public relations and multimedia firm, with news that is not dissimilar to propaganda.
-South Korea's Ministry of Defence maintains a group of readers who try to interpret the significance of the news agency's output.
-Some themes the KCNA consistently covers include denouncing the actions of the United States and Japan as well as promoting the celebrity and personality of Kim Jong-un and Kim Jong-Il.
+The KCNA acts as the nation's public relations and multimedia firm, with news closely relating to propaganda.
+Some themes the KCNA consistently covers include denouncing the actions of the United States and Japan as well as promoting the celebrity and personality of Kim Jong Un and Kim Jong Il.
 Their 2,000 employees are under strict control to make sure they report in favor of their country.

-Jang Song-thaek was considered the second most powerful figure in North Korea next to Kim Jong-un before he was executed because he was seen as a “counter-revolutionary” to the government.
-After his death in 2013, it is reported that 35,000 articles of Korean-language original reporting were deleted by the KCNA and his name was taken off every article in one of the outlet's biggest censorship crackdowns.